-93.069 Public Health Emergency Preparedness Award #1, July 1, 20X1 through June 30, 20X2 Department of Health and Human Services Cash Management \$25,250
+CFDA no. and name: 93.069 Public Health Emergency Preparedness Award number and year: Award #1, July 1, 20X1 through June 30, 20X2 Federal agency: Department of Health and Human Services

+Compliance requirement: Cash Management

+Questioned costs: \$25,250

 Condition and context-The government submitted a reimbursement request for costs that had been budgeted but not paid to administer the grant.